English-based Degree Program Director

 I place tremendous value on an intangible aspect of university education – which cannot be found in books or online – that is created through diversity on campus.
 When students from various countries and different backgrounds meet in the classroom with open and interested minds, each of us (the professor included!) deepens our understanding of the world and of our own point of view.

-The synthesis of political science and economics at SPSE fosters innovation and interdisciplinary research.
-Likewise, the integration of Japanese and international scholarship at SPSE supports a wide-ranging exchange of ideas and fosters globally relevant research.
-Although we refer to an “English-based Degree Program” and a “Japanese-based Degree Program,” we are in fact one faculty, Japanese and International students sit side-by-side, and all our students receive the same diploma.
+The synthesis of political science and economics at SPSE promotes innovation and interdisciplinary research.
+Likewise, the integration of Japanese and international scholarship at SPSE supports a wide-ranging exchange of ideas and promotes globally relevant research.
+Although we refer to an “English-based Degree Program” and a “Japanese-based Degree Program,” we are in fact one faculty.
+Japanese and international students sit side-by-side and receive the same diploma.

 I believe that our strength lies in this integration, and that a bright future awaits us if we learn together.